DJ-Lor/shareharvest-back-end/README.md

 - prod-backend: https://backend-shareharvest.onrender.com

-## General description and overview the application.
+## General description and overview of the application.

 ---